 GenBioPro v.
-Sorsaia
+Raynes

 Description: A chemical abortion drug manufacturer is challenging West Virginia’s pro-life laws that protect unborn lives and maternal health and safety.

-“West Virginia has a strong and compelling interest in protecting unborn life, maternal health and safety, and the integrity of the medical profession,” said ADF Senior Counsel Erin Hawley, vice president of the ADF Center for Life and regulatory practice, who argued before the court on behalf of West Virginia.
-“It’s unacceptable for the manufacturer of a dangerous drug to put profit over the lives of pregnant women and their unborn children.
-Neither GenBioPro nor the FDA has the authority to set national abortion policy.”
+“West Virginia has a strong and compelling interest in protecting unborn life, maternal health and safety, and the integrity of the medical profession,” said ADF Senior Counsel Erin Hawley, vice president of the ADF Center for Life and Regulatory Practice.
+“Neither GenBioPro nor the FDA has the authority to set national abortion policy much less through the Food and Drug Act, which sets minimum safety standards for high-risk drugs and says nothing about abortion.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.